 Cebreros - DSA 2

 The Cebreros station, DSA 2 (Deep Space Antenna 2), is located 77 kms west of Madrid, Spain.
 It hosts a 35-metre antenna with transmission and reception in X-band and reception in Ka-band.
-It provides daily support to Venus Express for routine operations and back-up support to Mars Express.
+It provides routine support to deep-space missions including Mars Express, Gaia and Rosetta.

 The ground station is situated about 12 kms south of Cebreros; Cebreros is situated in the province of Avila.